overwolf/overwolf.github.io/docs/api/overwolf-profile.subscriptions.md

 In our [APIs sample apps repository](https://github.com/overwolf/apis-sample-apps), you can find and download a  sample app that demonstrate the usage in the subscriptions and Ads API:

-* The `subscriptions-sample` - Demonstrates how to display an ad and how to purchase a subscription that removes the ad.
+* The `subscriptions-sample` - Demonstrates how to purchase a subscription that removes an ad.

 It's a great place to get started - All the samples in this repository are built with JS code and demonstrate primary usage in the API.